pulumi-demos/uptime/README.md

 ## How It Works

 - **AWS Lambda Function:**
-  The Lambda function (defined in `app/index.py`) returns a 200 response when the required `BUCKET_NAME` environment variable is present.
-If missing, it raises an error (or returns a non-200 response as needed).
+  The Lambda function (defined in `lambda/index.py`) first checks for the presence of the required `BUCKET_NAME` environment variable.
+It then attempts to access the specified S3 bucket.
+If the bucket is unreachable due to permission issues or other errors, the function fails.
+If the bucket is accessible, the function counts the number of objects in the bucket (even if it's empty) and returns a 200 response that includes the bucket name and the object count.

 - **Function URL:**
   The Lambda function is exposed via a Function URL, making it publicly accessible for health checks.